lenluarun/NIAT_MK/README.md

 The current version includes:

 - A launcher-driven workflow through `launcher.py`
-- A stylish mouse-based terminal interface
+- A stylish keyboard-only terminal interface
-- A normal keyboard-style terminal mode that you can switch to from the mouse UI
+- A normal terminal menu for quick local workflows
-- A switch-back option to return to the mouse interface
 - Editable system settings instead of a read-only settings page
 - Student detail management from the settings console
 - Local CSV attendance logs and PDF report generation